Livelihoods affected: Gym owners protest near Delhi L-G office to reopen fitness centres

 A memorandum prepared by the association for Lt Governor Anil Baijal stated that gyms were being “neglected” by the government.

-The association said that gyms in neighbouring states were allowed to reopen and no spike in COVID-19 cases was recorded, and expressed willingness to "adamantly" follow the government guidelines and preventive measures to contain the spread of the virus.
+The association said that gyms in neighbouring states were allowed to reopen and no spike in cases was reported.

-Gyms in Delhi were shut since the imposition of lockdown in March.